-The Company has a large base of contractors and suppliers that provide construction, engineering and consulting services, and is not dependent on any one contractor or supplier.
-In 2020, the ten (10) largest suppliers are: Global Matrix Concept Group, Aristocrat (Macau) PTY Limited, Top Source Maintenance and Contracting Services, Crimson Group Inc., Technolux Equipment and Supply, Empire Automation Philippines Inc., Air Beyond Satisfaction, ARL Power Connect Corp., Gabrien Food Company, R.P.
-Flores System Technology - accounted for 42.64% of the total purchases for the year.
+The Company has a large base of contractors and suppliers that provide construction, engineering and consulting services, and is not dependent on any one (1) contractor or supplier.
+In 2021, the 10 largest suppliers are: Global Matrix Concept Group, Top Source Maintenance and Contracting Services, Gabrien Food Company, JC Seafoods Supply, Systech Lighting & Controls Inc, ARL Power Connect Corp., Empire Automation Philippines Inc., Air Beyond Satisfaction, Marionne Leigh Trading, and Conmaster Merchandising, all of which accounted for 52% of the total purchases for the year.